 (iii) identify areas of intense fishing activity as may be defined in Standards or Guidelines in, above, or adjacent to, the area under application;

-(iv) identify any other activities in or adjacent to the Contract Area in accordance with regulation 31, including marine scientific research activities, activities relating to marine genetic resources, and environmental Protection measures and area-based management tools established or proposed by competent international organizations; and
+(iv) identify any other activities in or adjacent to the Contract Area in accordance with regulation 31, including marine scientific research activities and environmental Protection measures and area-based management tools established or proposed by competent international organizations; and

-(v) where other marine users are identified in relation to the area under application whether listed in the Regional Environmental Management Plan or identified by some other means, consult with those users to agree measures the Contractor will take to give reasonable regard to their activities pursuant to regulation 31.
+(v) where other marine users are identified in relation to the area under application whether listed in the Regional Environmental Management Plan or identified by some other means, consult with those users to agree measures the Contractor will take to give reasonable regard to their activities pursuant to regulation 31.]

 9. In considering whether an application provides for effective Protection of the Marine Environment, the Commission shall determine:

-(a) whether the Plan of Work demonstrates that it will meet the [Authority’s Strategic Environmental Goal and Objectives under regulation 44ter], the regional environmental objectives and measures under the relevant Regional Environmental Management Plan, and the environmental thresholds in the applicable Standards, taking into consideration the cumulative effects of all Exploitation Activities [and climate change];
+(a) whether the Plan of Work demonstrates that it will meet [article 145 of the Convention,] the [Authority’s Strategic Environmental Goal and Objectives under regulation 44ter], the regional environmental objectives and measures under the relevant Regional Environmental Management Plan, and the environmental thresholds in the applicable Standards, taking into consideration the cumulative effects of all Exploitation Activities [and climate change];

 (b) whether the Plan of Work, complies with the principles set out in regulation 44, paragraph 1;